gsoosk/Encrypt-Bitmap/README.md

 4. get key from user and make a random string using that key belong seed
 5. for every square :

-  a. choose one square using random seed
+  a. choose one square using random seed \n
   b. change LSB of pixel that choosed
   c. repeat 5 until message ends